koalanik/koalanik.github.io/essays/reflect-on-use-of-ai.md

 As the WODs became longer and more complex, I increasingly depended on AI.
 I often asked ChatGPT for examples or even had it write code snippets like, “Can you write a function that filters objects using <database>?”
 I felt like I didn’t have enough time to think through and write code on my own, and AI became the only way I could complete the tasks in time.

 ### 3. In-class WODs:
 Similar to the Practice WODs, I relied on AI to help me move faster.
 I would copy error messages into ChatGPT and ask, “What does this error mean and how do I fix it?”
 It felt like the only way to keep up, even if I wasn’t fully learning the concept.
+Also, there were no "in-class WODs" since this class was distance learning.

 ### 4. Essays:
 For written assignments, I turned to Grammarly more than ChatGPT.
 It was mainly for grammar checks, sentence restructuring, and clarity.
 I never used AI to write entire essays for me — I simply didn't need the help.